 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.

-File closes at MODERATE.
+File closes at HIGH.
 Book direct one to two weeks out; West Bali stays quieter than Canggu or Ubud.
 Skip if active nightlife matters; this one runs on conservation and slow mornings.